-Tokyo in December may be cold but with all the fantastic exhibitions, festivals and events it’ll be easy to keep your spirits high.
-Don’t forget to choose a shrine to visit for hatsumode on 31 December - the first prayer of the year will help set the tone for the coming year!
+The temperature may have dipped noticeably as the year draws to a close.
+But, don’t worry - with all the fantastic exhibitions, festivals and events to check out in Tokyo, it’ll be easy to keep your spirits high this December.
+Don’t forget to narrow down a shrine to visit for hatsumode on 31 December - the first prayer of the year will help set the tone for the coming year!

 Admission: Free